nf-core/website/markdown/events/2022/hackathon-march-2022.md

 Registration is now OPEN!
 Please sign up [here](https://scilifelab.typeform.com/march-2022) or in the widget below.

-> Registration deadline for swag (🕺) is  Feburary 20th, however the registration form for attending until remain open until the event itself.
+> ~~Registration deadline for swag (🕺) is  Feburary 20th~~, the swag deadline has now passed.
+However the registration form for attending remains open until the event itself.

 <div data-tf-widget="lZIzguMP" style="width:100%;height:700px;color:#FFFFFF;"></div>